-In 1843, Stephen Pleasonton, who was in charge of the country’s lighthouse, also recommended the lighthouse be discontinued as “not more than one or two vessels enter the port in the course of a year.”
-Reports like this started an on-going debate over the usefulness of the lighthouse, but it remained active for several years.
+In 1843, Stephen Pleasonton, who was in charge of the country’s lighthouses, also recommended the lighthouse be discontinued as “not more than one or two vessels enter the port in the course of a year.”
+Reports like this started an on-going debate over the usefulness of the lighthouse, but it remained active for several more years.
 In 1846, six new oil lamps were placed in the lantern room.
-By 1854, this number had been reduced to four, and in 1855 a sixth-order lens was installed.
+By 1854, this number had been reduced to four, and in 1855 a sixth-order Fresnel lens was installed.

 The Lighthouse Board discontinued the light in 1859, but then had it reactivated on August 1, 1864, with Leander Porter as the keeper.
 In 1870, the old Port Clinton Lighthouse was discontinued for good, and the lantern room was removed from the stone tower.

 A custodian was allowed to live in the vacated dwelling and was paid a nominal annual salary of $1 to keep the place in repair.
 Captain William Duff and his wife lived at the lighthouse residence while they waited for their new house to be built.
 Their son, Alfred, was born there, and a daughter, Matilda, died there in 1875.